tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/API integration/Promotions-API.md

 ```
 <br>

  The value for the variable `{env-api}` displayed above is `sandbox.api` for testing and `api` for production mode.
 Furthermore, the `paymentMethod` parameter is optional if you want to filter by a given payment method.
-Example:
+Exemplo:

 ```JAVA
 GET https://sandbox.api.payulatam.com/payments-api/rest/v4.9/pricing?accountId=512322&currency=ARS&amount=1000